 Started in 2001, Toyota Eco Youth (TEY) is a joint effort by UMW Toyota Motor and the Ministry of Education, aimed to cultivate the importance of preserving the environment amongst the younger generation - so that they will consistently act responsibly towards the environment to ensure a sustainable future.

-To date, an impressive total of 209 schools and over 2267 students, principals and teachers have participated in TEY.
-This programme is a major component of the organisation's annual Corporate Social Responsibility (CSR) initiatives which also encompass other CSR pillars such as road safety and philanthropy.
+To date, an impressive total of 235 schools and over 2501 students, principals and teachers have participated in TEY.
+This programme is a major component of the organisation's annual Corporate Social Responsibility (CSR) initiatives which also encompass other CSR activities such as education and philanthropy.

-The grand prize winner of the Toyota Eco Youth 2015 will receive a cash prize of RM10,000, while the second prize winner will take home RM7,000 and the third prize winner, RM5,000.
-As for the Best Presentation, Best Exhibition and Best Website category, the winners will take home RM1,000 respectively.
+The grand prize winner of the Toyota Eco Youth programme will receive a cash prize of RM10,000, while the second prize winner will take home RM7,000 and the third prize winner RM5,000.
+As for the Best Presentation, Best Exhibition and Best Blog Site category, the winners will take home RM1,000 respectively.
 Lastly, the winner of the Most Supportive Teacher will receive RM500.

 Toyota Eco Youth is an 8-month programme that begins with a training and workshop session.
 This session introduces the team and helps them solves environmental issues within their surrounding communities.
 Once these issue are identified, teams submit proposal papers outlining their findings.

 The organising committee will visit the school to verify their findings and guide the teams with pointers on how best to proceed and to initiate newspaper coverage.
 Participating schools will be granted RM2,000 by UMW Toyota to execute their projects.
 Teams will also be expected to update their project progress through blog.

 At the 4-month mark of the project implementation, an on-site judging take places at the participating schools.
 Finally there will be gathering and sharing of ideas where the students will present and exhibit their work.